Paraguaçu: Geography

 The main economic activities are agriculture and livestock raising, with production of coffee and dairy products.
 There are also textile industries.
-The main crops are coffee (7,000 ha. in 2006), corn (5,500 ha.) and modest production of potatoes, rice, and beans.
+The main crops are coffee (7,000 ha. in 2006), maize (5,500 ha.) and modest production of potatoes, rice, and beans.

+Economy

 In 2006 there were 685 rural properties with a total agricultural area of 20,977 ha. of which about half was planted in crops.
 The landholding system can be characterized as minifundio.